Carefully arranged on a bed of ice, the fish on the counter at Capitol Seafood in Jessup looked like a still-life composition.

 The resemblance between steelhead and salmon is of no small concern because of the large market for fresh salmon.

-Recently, salmon farms have begun to sprout along the coast of Maine and Puget Sound in Washington state.
+Recently, salmon fish farms have begun to sprout along the coast of Maine and Puget Sound in Washington state.
 Today, those U.S. fish farms are producing about 10 million pounds of fish a year.

-Given the huge demand for fresh salmon, a few intrepid souls suspect steelhead may have a bright future, but the fish has captured only a minuscule part of the market.
+Given the huge demand for fresh salmon, a few intrepid souls suspect steelhead may have a bright future, but so far the fish has captured only a minuscule part of the market.
 One of the big hurdles for steelhead producers is the fish's name.
 A grilled steelhead steak may have the bright pink color of salmon and taste very similar, but consumers put off by the name won't try it.

 Mary Nagel, vice president of Maine Coast Trading Co., which markets salmon and steelhead for fish farmers in Maine, said Giant Food Inc. has warmly embraced the name steelhead.
 "They said, 'Great, that's wonderful.'
 They're selling it to beat the band," she said.